 - 1 jalapeno pepper, minced

-- Preheat oven to 350 degrees.
-Spray a loaf pan with nonstick cooking spray and line bottom of pan with parchment paper.
+- Preheat oven to 350°F. Spray a loaf pan with nonstick oil spray and line the bottom of the pan with parchment paper.
+Spray again.

-- In a medium skillet, cook bacon until crisp.
-Remove and let drain on paper towel.
+- In a medium skillet, fry the bacon until crisp and brown.
+Remove and set on a paper towel to drain.

-- In a medium bowl, whisk eggs then add buttermilk and olive oil.
-Pour into dry ingredients and sitr until combined.
+- In a medium bowl, whisk the eggs then add buttermilk and olive oil.
+Add wet ingredients to dry ingredients.
+Stir until just. combined.

-- Bake for 45 minutes or until toothpick in center comes out clean.
-Let cool 10-15 minutes in pan then invert onto wire rack and let cool completely.
+- Bake for 45 minutes or until a toothpick in the center comes out clean.
+Let cool in the pan for 10-15 minutes then invert onto a wire rack and let cool completely.

 - Slice and serve.

-This post has been updated and was first published on March 16, 2016.
+This post has been updated with new photos and more useful information.
+It was first published on March 16, 2016.